fmbot-discord/docs/docs/importing.md

 # Importing your music history

 By default, .fmbot uses your Last.fm for all your music data.
-We now also offer a way to import your music history from other sources and allow you to combine that with your Last.fm stats in various ways.
+We now also offer a way to import your listening history from Spotify and combine that with your Last.fm stats.

 Importing is currently in beta.
 You might experience bugs, data inaccuracies or other issues.

-!!! info ""
-    Importing is only available for .fmbot supporters.
+This feature is only available for .fmbot supporters.
 Dont have supporter yet? <a href="/supporter/">Get it here.</a>

 ---